If you've ever heard that the air inside your home is more contaminated than the outside air, it's true!

-Today's buildings are being built tighter than ever before.
-Extreme care is taken to install modern siding, use high-quality insulation, and seal all cracks to prevent air from leaking in or out.
+Today's buildings are built more air-tight tight than ever before and great care is taken to prevent air from leaking in or out.

-Such tight buildings are designed with the intention of keeping as much heat inside as possible in order to save energy and reduce heating costs.
+Such tightly enveloped buildings are designed with the intention of keeping as much conditioned air inside as possible in order to save energy while reducing heating and cooling costs.

 This technique, though, has some unintended negative consequences.†While drafts are typically thought of as unwanted, indoor air quality can suffer from a lack of air exchange.

-Nobody likes to breathe in old, stale air, and without proper ventilation, humidity and pollutants can build up and damage your property and your health.†Luckily, there are several solutions to this problem.
+Nobody likes to breathe in old, stale air and without proper ventilation, humidity and other airborne pollutants can build up and damage your property and your health.†Luckily, there are several solutions to this problem.

-The simplest way to increase ventilation is to create an opening in the walls yourself.†No, donít go bashing in your walls Ė just open a window or door.†To facilitate air flow even more, you can put a fan in one window facing outwards and open another window on the other side of the building.†As air is sent out through one window, the negative pressure brings in a fresh breeze through the other window.†
+Sure, the simplest way to increase ventilation is to open a window or door.†As air is sent out through one window, the negative pressure brings in a fresh breeze through the other window.†

-However, unless the temperature is just right outside, it is clear that this is not an ideal option.
-Not only will you be too warm or cold for your own comfort, but youíll likely be wasting money heating or cooling your indoor air, which is swiftly being sent outside.
-Also, because you have little control over what air is coming in or leaving through these openings, you may not be exhausting the pollutants from inside your home, and might even be introducing new contaminants from outdoors.
+However, unless the temperature and humidity levels are just right outside, this isn't the best option.
+Not only will will the incoming air be too warm or cold for your own comfort, youíll be wasting money heating or cooling your indoor air, which is swiftly being sent outside.
+Also, because you have little control over what air is coming in or leaving through these openings, you may not be exhausting the pollutants from inside your home, and might even be introducing new contaminants from outdoors along with pesky insects!

 ventilators can provide the same principal function, but ERVís can have additional benefits when they are installed in certain climates.